jaimetur/PhotoMigrator/help/execution-from-docker.md

 If you want to pull a different release image (default: latest) you can change the .env file

 ```
-# Set the RELEASE_TAG for the image that you want to pull
+RELEASE_TAG=latest      # Set the RELEASE_TAG for the image that you want to pull
-RELEASE_TAG=latest
+TZ=Europe/Madrid        # Set the Time Zone for the Docker container
 ```